Lenovo ThinkPad X1 Carbon (Gen 9) review: Flirting with perfection

 Swapping the Ctrl and Fn keys is a hill I'm willing to die on, and clearly one where Lenovo has no planned rescue missions.
 You can, at least, easily swap the Fn and Ctrl keys from within Lenovo Vantage using a tool that specifically mentions how some people habitually press the bottom-left-most key to initiate shortcuts.
 Speaking of which, Lenovo cleverly separates its "Unified Communication Keys" (answer and hang up) on the top row.

 Long live the pointing stick...I guess?
 Cultists who cherish the cute rubber nub will spot it in a divot between the G, H and B keys.
-And with the left and right buttons located above the touchpad, you can navigate the web without moving your hands away from the home row.
+Top touchpad buttons combine with the pointing stick so you can navigate the web without ever moving your hands away from the home row.

 Lenovo ThinkPad X1 Carbon (Gen 9) audio

 Dual speakers underneath work with another set flanking the keyboard to deliver loud, clear audio.
 I couldn't help but dance to the heart-thumping rhythm and frenetic pacing of Jain's "Makeba" as it filled my moderately sized office.
-Vocals were crisp and there was a palpable energy to the simple instrumentation.
-Missing from the track was a weighty low-end, but I still didn't stand a chance — the catchy tune wormed its way into my ears for the rest of the day.
+Vocals were crisp and there was a palpable energy to the simple instruments.
+Missing from the track was a weighty low-end, and yet, I didn't stand a chance — the catchy tune wormed its way into my ears for the rest of the day.

 More sonically complex songs like The Postal Service's "Such Great Heights" were deftly handled by the Dolby Atmos speaker system.
 Each electronic boink and bop had its place in the soundstage and never shrouded Ben Gibbard's quietly powerful vocals.
 Best of all, the speakers didn't distort even at 100% volume.